ome/omero-documentation/developers/Omero/Python/Gateway.rst

 working with the OMERO API and model objects.
 It facilitates many aspects of working with the API, such as handling connections, creating services, loading objects and traversing object graphs.

-This page is a 'quick-start' guide to the Blitz gateway.
-More info can be found at `OmeroPy/GatewayInfo </ome/wiki/OmeroPy/GatewayInfo>`_.

 The Gateway consists of wrapper objects around the OMERO connection and the various model objects, providing more convenient methods in many